 The “Official” Bio

 Michelle wants to help you connect the dots between faith, creativity, and everyday life and discover the joy of finding God in the most unexpected places.
 Years ago, she left her career as a registered nurse to raise her family, and along the way, she discovered her true passion for writing and speaking.
-Michelle has been married to her high school sweetheart, Phil, for 28 years and they have two grown sons.
+Michelle has been married to her high school sweetheart, Phil, for 29 years and they have two married sons.

 She tried many side ventures in her attempts to keep her sanity while being a stay-at-home mom including: a wedding coordinator, rubber stamp demonstrator, custom painter and decorator, craft instructor, craft seller, and piano teacher.
 Some of those may have contributed even more

 insanity!
 She has exchanged most of those roles for the thrill of putting words on paper and helping others with writing, editing and digital marketing through her business, Mission and Media.
 She enjoys repurposing thrift sale finds into fun decorations for her home and garden, mostly because the before and after reminds her of how life goes sometimes.
 It’s in the beauty of restoration and renewal in the midst of disappointing circumstances that she’s discovered the most joy in her own life.

 Michelle has written many articles for publication, and The Repurposed and Upcycled Life is her first book.
 Her writing has appeared in the Christian Communicator, Focus on the Family, Chicken Soup for the Soul, Today's Christian, Vista, Queen of the Castle Magazine, and more.
 She has also written several Bible studies for ChristianBibleStudies.com and writers a weekly Bible study for her church.